By any measure, GARBAGEMAN is a maverick enterprise. It recycles waste into resources, a process known as upcycling, to save the environment.

 "I'm being true to what I do, which is why I've named my company GARBAGEMAN', said an elated but unassuming Fahim at the Bangladesh Forum in the recently completed 9th Social Business Day in Bangkok.

 Securing a small grant from Startup Bangladesh coupled with some personal investment, he based his startup on Social Business model, pioneered by Nobel Laureate Professor Muhammad Yunus.
 The guiding principle of this model is that a business has to solve any social problem.
 However, investors or owners cannot take profits earned from it past the break-even point.
 Rather, profits must be invested back into the business for its continuation and expansion.

 Generation of too much waste is a health and environmental hazard that has been plaguing this city for far too long.
 Every day, for example, some 5,000 tonnes of rubbish is dumped in landfill sites under DNCC alone, which is equivalent to an area capable of accommodating approximately 27,000 people.

-The inorganic wastes, such as paper, plastic and metal are sold to third-parties who then turn them into daily usable items.
-Through on-source segregation GARBAGEMAN has saved over six tonnes of waste from ending up in the landfill sites under DNCC as of today.
+The inorganic wastes, such as paper, plastic and metal are sold to third-parties who then turn those into daily usable items.
+Through on-source segregation, GARBAGEMAN has saved over six tonnes of waste from ending up in the landfill sites under DNCC as of today.

 With a team of eight executives and two workers, GARBAGEMAN is working towards creating a cleaner and greener Dhaka.
 It is also gravitating towards obtaining recognition of waste collection and management job as a formal profession.
 Thanks to the 'save the environment' goodwill with which GARBAGEMAN is moving forward, it's only a matter of time before it cements itself as a quintessential example of Social Business.